-- Behavioral issues including bullying or verbal or physical aggression - Severe homesickness - Illness, including vomiting, respiratory symptoms and/or a fever over 100\F - Discovery of nits or head lice
+- Behavioral issues including bullying or verbal or physical aggression - Severe homesickness - Illness, including vomiting, respiratory symptoms and/or a fever over 100F

+- · Discovery of nits or head lice

 - Medical care beyond basic first-aid including bee stings, fractures and sprains.
 If your child requires medical care off-site, we will do our best to reach you before we leave camp.
-A cell phone will accompany the staff person with your child to facilitate communication between you and your child. - Emergencies or evacuations. - If your child is experiencing two or more COVID-like symptoms you cannot attribute to another condition, (congestion or runny nose, cough, fatigue, fever or chills, headache, muscle or body aches, nausea, new loss of taste or smell, repeated shaking with chills, shortness of breath or difficulty breathing, sore throat, vomiting or diarrhea) or has been exposed to someone who tested positive for COVID-19, or had a positive COVID-19 test for the active virus, or has been told by a public health or medical professional to self-monitor, self-isolate or self-quarantine because of concerns about COVID-19 Infection within the past 14 days.
+A cell phone will accompany the staff person with your child to facilitate communication between you and your child.

+- Emergencies or evacuations.

+If your child is experiencing two or more COVID-like symptoms you cannot attribute to another condition, or has been exposed to someone who tested positive for COVID-19, or had a positive COVID-19 test for the active virus, or has been told by a public health or medical professional to self-monitor, self-isolate or self-quarantine because of concerns about COVID-19 Infection within the past 14 days.